How to Recycle Paper?

 - Paper recycling saves space in landfills.

 - Reduces water and energy consumption.
 Compared to virgin paper, this results in 28% to 70% less energy consumption.

 - It preserves resources, and it saves forests by substituting used paper for trees.

 - The recycled paper generates less pollution during manufacturing than pure virgin paper.

 - Reduces the carbon footprint and reduces greenhouse gas emissions.

-To extend the use of recovered paper as a raw material in papermaking it is very important that paper is source segregated and collected from households.
-This means that every citizen plays a key part in the success of the paper recycling and papermaking process and to achieve high recovery percentages of paper.
+To extend the use of recovered paper as a raw material in papermaking, it is imperative that paper is source segregated and collected from households.
+This means that every citizen plays a crucial part in the paper recycling and papermaking process’s success and to achieve high recovery percentages of paper.